 There was an oddly accepted belief for a long time that vulnerability and weakness were mirror images of one another, two sides of the same coin.
 Thankfully we’re understanding now that they’re entirely different currencies and that it takes strength to be openly vulnerable, to speak out, or in the case of these brave athletes, to step down when the whole world is watching.

 Now that life is returning to a semblance of the old normality, it will be interesting to see which of the doors the pandemic blew open will be left ajar—and which doors certain segments of society race to ram shut like they were the lid of Pandora’s Box.
 The hope must be that the door of de-stigmatisation is open for good, and that this is only the beginning.

 The hope, too, must be that businesses understand the importance of adjusting to a post-Covid world, and that while they embrace flexi-working schedules and reduction of business travel as part of the much-discussed ‘new normal’, they also remember to operate with the increased openness and understanding on this subject that the pandemic, sports stars and societal shifts have seen brought about.

 Six of our team here at Point 6 are trained mental health first aiders.
 We know the importance of what we’re dealing with, and we do everything in our power to create an environment that allows people to firstly feel happy and healthy in their work lives, but more importantly to feel free to talk to us if ever they’re not.
 And to know that they’ll be met with empathy, not judgement, if and when they choose to do so.

 When it comes to speaking frankly about mental health, we could all learn a thing or two from the sports stars who are currently taking a stand.
-So when we say you should be like Simone Biles, we don’t mean you have to do this, because that looks kind of hard.
+So when we say you should be like Simone Biles, we don’t mean you have to do stuff like this.
+Because that looks kind of hard.